gskrscm/terraform-simple-app/README.md

 - We can store terraform.tfstate file any version control system.

+- We can use dynamodb managed service from AWS in place of mongodb.

 ## Monitoring:

  -Need to know application threshold and minimun requirements from Development.